 Opt-Out / Unsubscribe

 When a subscriber "opts-out" from an email list they are unsubscribing, and therefore revoking permission to email them.

 Having permission means having a person's consent to send them email.
 By opting-in to your email list, a subscriber has given you permission to send to them.
 According to email best practices, permission usually expires within months and needs to be re-confirmed.

 A re-confirm campaign is sent to subscribers on your list whose permission has been expired.
-This campaign reminds clients of your past correspondance, while asking them to confirm their email opt-in.
+This campaign reminds clients of your past correspondence, while asking them to confirm their email opt-in.

 A re-engagement campaign is designed for subscribers that have been "inactive" for a period of time.
 This campaign is centered around providing offers and promotions to re-engage subscribers on your email list.
 Usually, email marketers send a re-engagement campaign before a subscriber's permission is expired.

-When an email has been listed as "Safe" by DataValidation, you can rest assured that this email is deliverable.
+When an email has been listed as "Safe" by DataValidation's bulk email checker, you can rest assured that this email is deliverable.
 After having a list validated, you'll have the option of downloading a "Safe" or "Everything" list.
 Emails on your "Safe" list have an Email Assurance Grade of A+ or A - Meaning they are deliverable, and in some cases have a History of Activity.